-2.15 Statutory acknowledgement for Urenui River
+Statutory acknowledgement for Urenui River

-The area to which this statutory acknowledgement applies is the area known as Urenui River, the general location of which is indicated on Figure 6.
+The area to which this statutory acknowledgement applies is the area known as Urenui River, the general location of which is indicated on the map below.

 Under section 48, the Crown acknowledges the statement by Ngāti Mutunga of the cultural, spiritual, historical, and traditional association of Ngāti Mutunga with Urenui River set out below.